Indrasura20/Indrasura/README.md

 - 👋 Hi, I’m @go4isaac
 - 👀 I’m interested in Computer Networking
-- 🌱 I’m currently learning Kubernetes
+- 🌱 I’m currently learning Openstack
 - 💞️ I’m looking to collaborate on Linux
 - 📫 How to reach me is to email me at isaac.p.sunny19@gmail.com